Tukkos/BookOrganizer-Prisma-API-PoC/README.md

 # BookOrganizer-Prisma-API-PoC

 This project is an study on Prisma ORM, updating an basic CRUD from Postgres to Prisma.
-To show my studies I decided do update a Book Organizer that can save users books and indicates some statistics about it.
+To show my studies I decided to update a Book Organizer that can save users books and indicates some statistics about it.

 # About